 - Multi-functional in-line control buttons

-- Flexible neckband and soft silicon ear tips for comfortable wearing
+- Flexible neckband and soft silicone ear tips for comfortable wearing

 - Hybrid acoustic triple driver design